Generic Name: eltrombopag (el TROM boe pag)

 Promacta is also used to prevent bleeding in people with chronic hepatitis C who are treated with an interferon (such as Intron A, Infergen, Pegasys, PegIntron, Rebetron, Redipen, or Sylatron).

-Promacta is also used to treat severe aplastic anemia after other medicines have been tried without success.
+Promacta is also used to treat severe aplastic anemia in adults after other medicines have been tried without success.

 Eltrombopag is not a cure for ITP and it will not make your platelet counts normal if you have this condition.